dendronhq/dendron/packages/plugin-core/assets/notes/vault.main/dendron.md

 First, use `CTRl-P` to bring up the search search bar.
 You should see the current note (`dendron`) highlighted.

-- TODO: pciture
+- TODO: screen shot of ctrl-p

-Dendron is the **root** of its hierarchy.
-We call dendron a **domain**.
+Dendron is the **domain** of its hierarchy.
+Think of it as a [tld](TODO) for a domain name or a notebook in a traditional note taking app like OneNote

-You can see other notes further down the hierarchy via the dropdown.
+You can see other notes in the *dendron* **domain** via the dropdown.

-- TODO:dropdown image
+- TODO: screenshot of drop down

-To navigate deeper into the hiearchy, enter the following query and hit `Enter`
+To navigate, type to filter results and `.` to go deeper.
+Try the following query and then hit `Enter`

 ```
 dendron.hello
 ```

+- TODO: screenshot

-Follow the instructions in `dendron.hello` before continuing.
+Follow the instructions in `dendron.hello` before continuing below.

 ## Lookup